Caregivers Overwhelmed By Dementia

 “We have a very active advocacy program for both the federal and state levels,” Vulgaris-Rodriguez said.
 “We’re constantly out there with our volunteer ambassadors to help be a voice for our population in the Alzheimer’s community.”

 Schupp recently stepped into that volunteer ambassador role for the 18th Congressional District in Illinois.
-She has met with aides of U.S. Rep. Aaron Schock and hopes to meet Schock in person this summer to discuss the increasing need for more funding and better research of Alzheimer’s.
+She has met with aides of U.S. Rep. Aaron Schock and hopes to meet Schock in person this summer to discuss the increasing need for more funding and better research of Alzheimer’s disease.

 Becoming an advocate was difficult for Schupp after watching her mother lose herself to the disease over the course of nearly 13 years.
 Fresh off of graduation from Southern Illinois University when her parents informed her of her mother’s diagnosis, Schupp experienced denial and took the approach that everything was normal.